mpdf/mpdf.github.io/headers-footers/method-1.md

 ## Variant #4 (Array) - DEPRACATED

-<p>Set a header/footer using an array of values.
+Set a header/footer using an array of values.
 This allows greater control over styling.
-Recommended to use Variant #5, which is very similar, but specifies <span class="smallblock">ODD</span> and <span class="smallblock">EVEN</span> forms separately.</p>
+Recommended to use Variant #5, which is very similar, but specifies <span class="smallblock">ODD</span> and <span class="smallblock">EVEN</span> forms separately.

 {% highlight php %}
 <?php